kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 git push origin merged-master-release-[current release]
 ```

-Now create a pull request to merge the new branch you've made into the _release-[current-release]_ branch on [k/website](https://github.com/kubernetes/website).
+Now create a pull request to merge the new branch you've made into the `release-[current-release]` branch on [k/website](https://github.com/kubernetes/website).

 #### Update Netlify

 Update the Netlify configuration.
-(A SIG Docs [chair](https://github.com/kubernetes/community/tree/master/sig-docs#leadership) or tech lead can assist you with access):
+(A [SIG Docs Chair or Technical Lead](https://git.k8s.io/community/sig-docs#leadership) can assist you with access):

 Login to [Netlify](https://app.netlify.com/) and navigate to the Sites tab.